Interview With Deaf Blogger, Ellie Parfitt

 My parents have brought me up to be as independent as possible, which means learning how to adapt with my hearing loss.
 For example, travelling by train to work every day – I use my disabled person’s railcard.
 When I experience a problem regarding my deafness, I come up with a solution.
 There’s always a way around disability; you can turn it into ability!

-Please can you tell us a bit more about your blog and why you decided to set it up?
+Tell us a bit more about your blog and why you decided to set it up?

 I started my personal blog in May this year.
 At the time I just felt that I had lots of frustrations relating to deafness that I wanted to vent about, but I had nowhere to do it.
 I had doubts about what people would think about my writing style because throughout high school, I struggled with getting my ideas written down, when they were stuck in my head.